-When it comes to treating anxiety, depression, or other mood disorders and mental illnesses, your provider may recommend SSRI or SNRI medications.
+When it comes to treating anxiety, depression, or other mood disorders and mental illnesses, your provider may recommend medication in the form of selective serotonin reuptake inhibitors (SSRIs) or serotonin and norepinephrine reuptake inhibitors (SNRIs).
 Alternatively, if you have already tried an SSRI medication and it didn’t work for you, your provider may recommend trying an SNRI instead.

 SSRIs are recognized as the most commonly prescribed antidepressants, and they work by increasing the level of serotonin in your brain.
 Serotonin is one of many neurotransmitters in your body that work to carry signals between brain nerve cells, and serotonin helps regulate your mood.
 Thus, increasing your serotonin levels can help stabilize your moods and emotions.

 SSRI medications are generally prescribed to treat depression, but, according to Drugs.com, they can also treat: